Bedrock-OSS/bedrock-wiki/docs/entities/flying-entities.md

 or u may use a simple animation controller and link it too the entity, so it always plays the function.

 You May use this instead of a repeating command block,link this too the entity or the player.
-It's recommended that u link it to the player.
+It's recommended that you link it to the player.

 <CodeHeader></CodeHeader>